-Multi-Mono Plug-Ins Used on stereo or greaterthan-stereo multichannel tracks when a multichannel version of the plug-in is not available.
+Multi-Mono Plug-Ins Used on stereo or greater-than-stereo multichannel tracks when a multi-channel version of the plug-in is not available.
 Multi-mono plug-ins will analyze and process each channel independently without regard to each other.
 Controls for all channels are linked by default so that you can adjust them in tandem.
 You can unlink controls for independent adjustment using the Master Link button.
-See "Linking and Unlinking Controls on Multi-Mono Plug-ins" on page 16.
+See "Linking and Unlinking Controls on Multi-Mono Plug-ins" on page 17.

-▲ Multi-mono plug-ins, such as dynamicsbased or reverb plug-ins, may not function as you expect.
-Use the multichannel version of a multi-mono plug-in when available.
+M Multi-mono dynamics-based or reverb plugins may not function as you expect.
+Use the multichannel version of a multi-mono dynamics or reverb plug-in when available.